Deyht/CIANNA/README.md

 5. Build the Python interface.

-    First, check if any path or compile option need to be adapted for your need in *src/python_module_setup.py* (GCC, CUDA, OpenBLAS, ...).
+    First, check if any **path or compile option** need to be adapted for your need in *src/python_module_setup.py* (GCC, CUDA, OpenBLAS, ...).
 Then, the interface can be build automatically by adding the PY_INTERF argument to the *compile.cp* command (re-compile with all arguments), or manually by going into the *src* directory and execute:
    ```
    python3 python_module_setup.py build
    ```
-   To used the locally built interface the explicit build path must be given to the Python script (see [example](https://github.com/Deyht/CIANNA/wiki/3\)-How-to-use-(Python-interface))).
+   To use the locally built interface the explicit build path must be given to the Python script (see [example](https://github.com/Deyht/CIANNA/wiki/3\)-How-to-use-(Python-interface))).

    To provide system-wide access to the framework (must also be done when using the PY_INTERF option), execute into the *src* directory:
    ```
    sudo python3 python_module_setup.py install
    ```

    The created Python interface module has no dependency with *main.c*.
-Any Python code invoking CIANNA can be written with no need for new compilation.
+Any Python code invoking CIANNA can be written with no need for a new compilation.

 &nbsp;

 ## Various Recommandations

 Please read the [How to use](https://github.com/Deyht/CIANNA/wiki/3\)-How-to-use-(Python-interface)) Wiki page.
 The Wiki page containing all the interface functions details is under construction.
+You might also want to consult the Step-by-step installation guide to verify that everything was installed properly.
 Also "Troubleshooting" and "F.A.Q" pages will be added soon.

-This framework take into account various modern neural network optimizations.
+This framework takes into account various modern neural network optimizations.
 However, since there is no fancy automated gradient optimization, it might happen that the network gradient "explode" or "vanish" on specific conditions.
 Users must be aware of those issues and able to identify them in order to make proper use of the framework.